 - Preheat oven to 400°F. Grease a 10×15-inch pan.

-- Place the 1 cup butter, ¼ cup cocoa powder, and 1 cup water in a large saucepan over medium heat.
+- Place 1 cup (2 sticks) unsalted butter, ¼ cup cocoa powder, and 1 cup water in a large saucepan over medium heat.
 Bring to a boil.

 - Remove from the heat and pour the butter mixture over the flour mixture.
 Stir to combine.

-- Stir in the ½ cup buttermilk, 2 eggs, and 1 teaspoon vanilla.
+- Stir in ½ cup buttermilk, 2 eggs, and 1 teaspoon vanilla extract.

 - Pour into the prepared pan and bake for 20 minutes, or until a toothpick inserted into the center comes out clean.